 With the invention of the digital age comes tired, irritated eyes.
 Add to that stress a lack of sleep and our eyes tell the tale.
 Here are some common herbs that can be used to soothe the redness in the eye, and soften the delicate skin around the eye itself.

 To use herbs in and around the eye, caution is taken to keep them as pure as possible.
 Make a strong decoction of the herb, and strain twice to remove any bits that may be in the liquid.
-Using a gauze square, or flannel square (I make simple... squares out of two pieces of flannel sewn together for each square).
-Use these squares dipped into the decoction, and squeeze just enough so they are not sloppy.
+Use a gauze square or flannel square.
+Use these... squares dipped into the decoction, and squeeze just enough so they are not sloppy.
 Find a place to lie down for 15, quiet minutes and try to relax.

 01 of 06